 This video speaks to the overall problem of bullying though the eyes of middle school students.
 It speaks to the subtle, everyday forms of bullying that don’t often get discussed.

+There’s nothing that brings home the message about mean behavior like a student sharing openly about his/her experiences whether it’s the pain of the experience or the eventual coping skills that he/she employs to move beyond it.
 During the “Video-Mirroring™” session students engage in conversations about aggressive behavior, bullying, cyber-bullying and name-calling.
 The students address all the key components of bullying behavior in their own words.